MrKunalmittal/Tutorial-window-and-cursor-Co-ordinates/README.md

 ```

 ### Cursors Coordinates
-we add document eventListener on mouse and use the event.client property.
+We add document eventListener on mouse and use the event.client property.
 ```javascript
     document.addEventListener('mousemove', (event) => {
     let x=event.clientX;